 - 3. Consider Short-Term Health Insurance: Short-term plans can provide temporary coverage until the next open enrollment period.

-- 4. Look into Health Insurance Marketplaces: Some states have their own health insurance marketplaces where you can find coverage outside of the open enrollment period.
+- 4. Look into health insurance marketplaces: Some states have health insurance marketplaces where you can find coverage outside the open enrollment period.

 - 5. Seek Assistance from a Health Insurance Broker: A broker can help you navigate the options and find the best health insurance plan for your needs.